marcelino-sileoni-peperina/PerzonaTestNGJava/README.md

 - IOS scripts are not finished.
 The .app or .ipa file couldn't be generated.
 - extServ.properties must be created on path src/main/java/vaporstream.Perzona/resources.
 On it must be save the JWT used to connect to backend services.
 - JWT con be regenerated with method getToken defined on externalServices
--

-### 27/09/23

-- Started working with version 0.0.67 of Perzona App.
-- Update of locators con each POM related to SignUp Suite Tests.